 Find out how our time-tested Balanced Learning approach makes the difference.

-Thank you to Ms. Holly Welsh for making all the children smile each day and for being an amazing leader of our school and team player!
+Thank you to Ms. Payton Chaffin for making all the children smile each day and for being an amazing leader of our school and team player!
 You are an extremely important part of our school, and we appreciate all that you do!
-Learn more about Ms. Holly by viewing her Apple of Our Eye profile posted on the hallway bulletin board!
+Learn more about Ms. Payton by viewing her Apple of Our Eye profile posted on the hallway bulletin board!

 Congratulations to our September Family of the Month!
 Thank you to the Hackitt family for all that you contribute to our school!
 Maeve is in our Young Toddler classroom and their other children have all been with us at Primrose.
 To learn more about our family of the month, please see our hallway bulletin board.

 As parents, we are familiar with the anxiety that some children can exhibit when they leave for camp or begin school.

 Help us collect coats for kids in need!
 Collection Dates: September 16th - October 18th

 Two sheriffs visited our school for our Get Ready.
 Get Safe. unit!

 Guilt — it’s a trap that many parents fall into.

 Students raised more than $400 to fight childhood cancer!